 Chapter Exams: This course has 12 chapters for the lecture portion.
 Once you finish each chapter, there will be an exam over that chapter.
 There will be 12 chapter exams covering the material that is discussed in each chapter.
-The schedule and due dates for the chapter exams is given at the end of this course information sheet.
+The schedule for the chapter exams is given at the end of this course information sheet.
+The schedule indicates what week you will take each chapter exam.
+Your facilitator will determine what day during the indicated week you will take the chapter exam.
 Each chapter exam will count 40 points.
 The chapter exams will be approximately 20 questions.
 The format will be multiple choice.
 The chapter exams will be conducted on BlackBoard.
 Exams will be timed.
 You will have 60 minutes to finish the chapter exam.
 You may only open the chapter exam once, and it must be finished in one sitting.

-Chapter Exam 1 (Chapter 1): 40 points Chapter Exam 2 (Chapter 2): 40 points Chapter Exam 3 (Chapter 3): 40 points Chapter Exam 4 (Chapter 4): 40 points Chapter Exam 5 (Chapter 5): 40 points Chapter Exam 6 (Chapter 6): 40 points Chapter Exam 7 (Chapter 7): 40 points Chapter Exam 8 (Chapter 8): 40 points Chapter Exam 9 (Chapter 9): 40 points Chapter Exam 10 (Chapter 10): 40 points Chapter Exam 11 (Chapter 11): 40 points Chapter Exam 12 (Chapter 12): 40 points
+Chapter Exam 1 (Chapter 1): 40 points Chapter Exam 2 (Chapter 2): 40 points

+Chapter Exam 3 (Chapter 3): 40 points Chapter Exam 4 (Chapter 4): 40 points Chapter Exam 5 (Chapter 5): 40 points Chapter Exam 6 (Chapter 6): 40 points Chapter Exam 7 (Chapter 7): 40 points Chapter Exam 8 (Chapter 8): 40 points Chapter Exam 9 (Chapter 9): 40 points Chapter Exam 10 (Chapter 10): 40 points Chapter Exam 11 (Chapter 11): 40 points Chapter Exam 12 (Chapter 12): 40 points